ZeepReactorr/PHYG/RENDU.md

 GCA_000013265.1|0.0024370372626886356 |0.30704869735137047 |0.0024332528798458454|X|0.34100822682570797|
 GCA_000005845.2|0.0025674850826432915 |0.4364853581146792|0.0025757914572849924|0.34100822682570797|X|

 The Jaccard matrix indicates the proportion of shared kmer between pairs of bacterial genomes, and by extension an idea of how closely related the two bacteria strains are.
+Typically here, we can see that the highest Jaccard index is between the strains GCA_000005845.2 and GCA_000008865.2, meaning they share the most k-mers respect to other bacterial strains.

 ## Implementation